 You can help your backyard birds keep warm overnight with a specially designed roost box.
 Any backyard favorites that typically nest in boxes—bluebirds, chickadees, titmice, nuthatches, and small woodpeckers—may seek refuge in it.
 You can either build a special roost box or modify a nest box.

-You can also create a bird friendly winter garden by providing food, shelter and water.
-Learn more about different plants that provide winter berries for birds, and other ways you can support your backyard wildlife.
+You can also create bird friendly winter gardens by providing food, shelter and water.
+Learn more about different native plants that are natural food sources for birds, and find out other ways you can support your backyard wildlife.

 All About Birds is a free resource